 7.1.1 The insulation material shall be handled in accordance with manufacturer's instructions and should be kept free of extraneous materials.
-The materials should be kept dry and should not be in contact with the ground or other sources of water.
+Keep the materials dry and do not place in contact with the ground or other sources of water.